 - Finally, low E glass reduces the glare from light sources compared to standard uncoated glass.

 The first of the disadvantages of low E glass is a bit of a room divider.
 Depending on the way you look at it, this could be an advantage or a disadvantage.
 In our opinion it’s probably both.
-It could fall into the “disadvantages of low E glass” category, because natural light entry to your home will be diminished through these particular windows, ranging anywhere from a 25% to an 85% reduction, dependant on the brand of unit you choose.
+It could fall into the “disadvantages of low E glass” category, because natural light entry to your home will be diminished through these particular windows, ranging anywhere from a 25% to an 85% reduction, dependant on the specification of the units you choose.

 Now initially this one is one of the disadvantages of low E glass.
 None of us like shelling out more than we have to – especially when there are cheaper alternatives out there.
-A soft-coat low E glass unit is more expensive to purchase for your windows than an uncoated standard toughened glass unit – that’s a fact.
+A soft-coat low E glass unit is generally more expensive to purchase for your windows than an uncoated standard toughened glass unit.

-However, this extra cost you pay for this glazing type initially, with its powerful thermal insulating properties, may very well lead to substantial savings in your heating bills compared to standard uncoated glass.
-Potentially meaning the money you’d save initially installing standard glass could be partially or completely lost on heating bills in the future, due to their inferior insulating capacity.
+However, this extra cost you pay for this glazing type initially, with its powerful thermal insulating properties, may very well lead to savings in your heating bills compared to standard uncoated glass.
+Potentially meaning the money you’d save initially installing standard glass could be lost on heating bills in the future, due to their inferior insulating ability.

 Well there you have it, the advantages and disadvantages of low E glass, all in one place.